 This is your elevator pitch, your opportunity to reference your academic qualifications and how you gained your skills/experience related to the role you are applying for.

 What do you know about this company?

-Make sure you’ve done your research, looked at their website, and/or even gone as far to reach out to the current and past employees about the company, what it stands for, the culture and why they like working there.
+Make sure you’ve done your research, looked at their website, and/or even gone as far to reach out to current and past employees about the company, what it stands for, the culture, and why they like working there.

 Tell me about any recent developments in the marketplace that may affect our business.

 Look at industry news and trends to understand the industry landscape, especially if you’ve been out of work for any length of time.

 How would you add value to our company?

 Think about the role you are applying for and match your skills, experience, and qualifications to show you have what they want using specific examples.
 Go the extra mile and include data (“I took over project X at my last company and grew the initiative by 45% in the first quarter”).

 Give me an example of when you had to solve a problem, how did you do it and what was the outcome?